alecksandr26/unittest-c/README.md

     return 0;
 }
 ```
-With this modification, the output should include the print statement with the value of x.
-Here's an example of how the updated output might look:
+With this modification, the output will now include the print statement with the value of `x`.
+An example of the updated output is provided below:
 ```shell
 [term]$ ./a.out
 .The value of x is: 42